 - July 16: OpenAI announced a collaboration with Sourcegraph and Google to formalize the guidelines.3

-- Security and dependency policies
+- security and dependency rules

 - Cursor